denoland/dnt/README.md

 ### Multiple Entry Points

-You may wish to distribute a package with multiple entry points.
-For example, an entry point at `.` and another at `./internal`.
+To do this, specify multiple entry points like so (ex. an entry point at `.` and another at `./internal`):

-To do this, specify multiple entry points like so:

 ```ts
 await build({